ScilifelabDataCentre/Anubis/anubis/documentation/instructions-for-reviewers.md

 6. Before the **due** date, ensure that all your reviews have been finalized.

-### Basic reviewer information
+### Reviewer: Basic information

 - A user account is set as a reviewer for a specific call by the admin of the Anubis system.
 - The admin also creates the review instances for the proposals for each reviewer.
+A reviewer cannot create the review instances, only the admin can do this.
 - Depending on the policy for the call, a reviewer may have to write a review for all or only some proposals.
+The admin handles this by creating those review instances that the reviewer should fill in.
 - The content (input fields) of the reviews are set for the call by the admin.
 - The reviews of a call have a **due** date, before which all reviews must have been finalized by the reviewers.